-This page lists important points concerning different aspects of HPCaVe servers, which could help you optimize your computing usage.
+This page lists important points concerning different aspects of MeSU Supercomputer.

 - Test the scalability: before running your jobs on a lot of cores, make sure that the scalability is as expected.
-Even if you have a program which has been proved scalable on other systems, try to test as much as possible the scalability of your program on HPCaVe servers: for instance run your job on 1 core, then one full processor (8 cores on MeSU-alpha or 12 cores on MeSU-beta), then one node (16/24), and finally multiple nodes.
-This should assure you that no hardware-related performance issues happen.
+Even if you have a program which has been proved scalable on other systems, try to test as much as possible the scalability of your program on MeSU : start with one core and increase gradually until you reach diminishing returns in execution time reduction.

-- Mind the wall times, and do not risk to be stopped at the time limit.
-Most queues will indeed interrupt your job after 12hours of computation (you can check that with qstat -q).
+- Mind the walltime : do not risk to be stopped at the time limit.
+Most queues will indeed interrupt your job after 12 hours of computation (you can check that with qstat -q).

-- Launch your jobs during off-peak hours: The usage of the servers is lower early in the morning or during the night, do not hesitate to launch jobs at this period, during which you can have access to “bigger” queues
+- Launch your jobs during off-peak hours: the usage of the servers is lower early in the morning or during the night, do not hesitate to launch large jobs at this period.

 Files and data management

 - Use /scratch volumes, which are optimized for performance.
 You can find more information on those file volumes here.

 - Backup your data, as the /scratchalpha and /scratchbeta are not backed up, and that we can not guarantee a 100% failsafe back up of your /home directories.

 - Backups are not an “undelete”, and your /home restoration in case of incident mainly depends on the time between the deletion of files and the backup request to HPCaVe admins, as well as the life span of the file (did it exist long enough?).

 - Do not let your job write heavy output to your /home directory.
-Not only your quota will be exceeded quickly, but you will loose in performance from not using the /scratch directories
+Not only your quota will be exceeded quickly, but you will experience bad performance in comparison of scratch directories.

-- Keep your data secure!
-HPCaVe systems are highly secured, but are often scanned on the network by would-be intruders.
+- Keep your data secure : MeSU Supercomputer is secured, but often scanned on the network by would-be intruders.
 Although highly improbable, we can not guarantee that a data thievery won’t happen.
-Therefore, do not store nuclear launching codes on HPCaVe servers.